 “Do Everything, Feel Nothing” – that was me.
 Then, through my own therapy journey, I realised that I wasn’t writing my own life story… I was living off a script that I had not created for myself!
-Now, I have a deep understanding of what is important to me in my life.
+Now, I have a much deeper understanding of what is important to me in my life.
 I can say ‘no’ when I need to.
 I can appreciate the present moment.
-That’s not to say I haven’t stopped developing as a human being; I just know and respect myself better.
+That’s not to say I’ve got it all figured out, but I certainly know and respect myself better.

-These days, I am focussed on my own lively private practice, into which I pour all my decades of experience and dedication.
+These days, I am focussed on my lively private practice, into which I pour all my experience, learning and passion.
 I love working from home.
-I enjoy welcoming my clients into the therapy space that I have lovingly created here.
+I enjoy welcoming clients into the therapy space that I have lovingly created.

-And when I am not working or studying?
+And when I am not working?
 I’m probably either reading, or cleaning up after two teenagers and a very fluffy little dog called Ozzy.

 I recommend that you go to my Psychology Today page for more info about me, my approach, and a video of me talking.